Decorating Staples You Should Always Have on Hand

-Tired of spending money while trying to create a new look in your home?
-What you need is a home decorating wardrobe capsule!
-Here’s what your capsule needs to include.
+Tired of spending money every time you want a new look in your home?
+What you need is a decorating wardrobe capsule!
+Think of it as your go-to collection of home decorating staples that will never go out of style.

 CRATES, BOXES, BASKETS AND TRAYS